omgnetwork/js-starter-kit/README.md

 Make sure you have access to the endpoints including Watcher, Childchain, address of the Plasma Contract and Web3 RPC endpoint.
 The wallet also requires an in-browser web3 wallet like MetaMask to sign transactions.

-the endpoints for production deployment can be found [here](https://github.com/omisego/dev-portal/blob/master/guides/network_endpoints.md)
+The endpoints for production deployment can be found [here](https://github.com/omisego/dev-portal/blob/master/guides/network_endpoints.md)

 1. Installing dependencies by running `npm install` on the root directory

-2. Open up the file config.js in your favorite text editor.
+2. Open up the file `config.js` in your favorite text editor.

-Replace the current configuration in config.js with your endpoints for `web3ProviderUrl`, `watcherUrl`, `childchainUrl`, `plasmaContractAddress`.
+Replace the current configuration in `config.js` with your endpoints for `web3ProviderUrl`, `watcherUrl`, `childchainUrl`, `plasmaContractAddress`.

-Save the config.js file.
+Save the `config.js` file.

 3. Start the app by running `npm run dev`